OfficeDev/OfficeAddinDevKit/README.md

 ### Create your add-in
-Use the Office Add-in Dev Kit for Visual Studio Code to set up your first add-in project.
+Use the Office Add-ins Development Kit for Visual Studio Code to set up your first add-in project.
 Create your Office add-in project using the following steps:

-* Ensure you've installed the `Microsoft Office Add-in Dev Kit for Visual Studio Code`.
+* Ensure you've installed the `Microsoft Office Add-ins Development Kit for Visual Studio Code`.
-* Select the `Office Add-in Dev Kit` icon in the Visual Studio Code sidebar.
+* Select the `Office Add-ins Development Kit` icon in the Visual Studio Code sidebar.
 * Select `Create a New Add-in` button from the sidebar.
 * Select an Office app that you want to build the add-in for.
 * Select an add-in template from the list of available templates.